top of page

 About

-Our research group is focused on understanding and controlling the energy–matter interface.
-In particular, we are studying quantum light-matter interactions using spectroscopy, superresolution imaging, and theory.
+Our research misssion is to understand and control the energy–matter interface.
+In particular, we study quantum light-matter interactions using spectroscopy, superresolution imaging, nanoscience, and theory.
 We are applying this understanding to develop new electric field-driven synthesis and catalytic pathways for sustainable production of molecules and fuels.
-We are housed in the Department of Chemistry at the University of Illinois Urbana-Champaign with affiliations with Physics, Illinois Quantum Information Science and Technology (IQUIST), and the Materials Research Laboratory on campus.
-Group alumni have gone on to tenure-track/tenured faculty positions in and outside the US, staff scientist positions at national labs, semiconductor and microelectronics industry, environmental policy, and startups.
+We are housed in the Department of Chemistry at the University of Illinois Urbana-Champaign with affiliations with Physics, Illinois Quantum Information Science and Technology (IQUIST), and the Materials Research Laboratory.
+Group alumni have gone on to academia (10 tenure-track/tenured faculty members, including a recent NSF CAREER awardee), staff scientist positions at national labs and federal agencies, semiconductor and microelectronics industry, and startups.

 Research Mission